“Sony's PlayStation 5 is still the console to buy this generation, especially thanks to its improved redesign.”

 - New controller with enhanced haptics

 The expectations for Sony as it went into the current console cycle were preposterously high.
-The PlayStation 4 was a rousing success, and gamers are anticipating the company will open new, previously unimagined possibilities with its next-generation system.
+The PlayStation 4 was a rousing success, and gamers were anticipating that the company would open new, previously unimagined possibilities with its next-generation system.

 The PlayStation 5 not only met those expectations, it made them seem conservative.
 With lightning-fast load speeds and innovative (and captivating) changes to the DualShock controller, the PS5 sets the bar for the next generation of gaming.